noiseprotocol/noise_spec/noise.md

   * **`DecryptWithAd(ad, ciphertext)`**:  If `k` is non-empty returns `DECRYPT(k, n++, ad, ciphertext)`.
 Otherwise returns `ciphertext`.
-If an authentication failure occurs in `DECRYPT()` the error is signaled to the caller.
+If an authentication failure occurs in `DECRYPT()` then `n` is not incremented and an error is signaled to the caller.

 5.2.
 The `SymmetricState` object
 -----------------------------------------